-A 6-foot tall, 460-pound "CCC Worker” will greet visitors at FMRP when contractors install the historic bronze statue next month.
+A 6-foot tall, 460-pound "CCC Worker" greets visitors at FMRP.
 The statue honors Fort Missoula's heritage as one of the country's largest Civilian Conservation Corp camps in the 1930's and '40's.

 2014 Missoula County Parks and Trails Bond

 Thank you, Missoula, for your support of the 2014 $42 million Missoula County Parks and Trails Bond.

 The bond funded the development of Fort Missoula Regional Park, 10 new or improved City playgrounds, and a new trails program for Missoula County. $38 million of bond funds were earmarked for FMRP, $3 funded the Missoula County Trails program, and $1 million was allocated for playgrounds.